Saelyria/Artemis/README.md

 ```

 Don't let this simple example sell Artemis short, though - it includes full support for fragments, arguments, mutations, multiple query fields,
-and code generation from GraphQL schema documents so you can get up and running with a new API in minutes.
+and code generation from GraphQL schema documents [coming soon!] so you can get up and running with a new API in minutes.
 It's also very light
 (requiring only `Foundation`), so supports iOS, macOS, or anywhere else Swift and Foundation can run.

 For instructions on adding Artemis to your project and setting up code generation, check out the [installation and setup](https://github.com/Saelyria/Artemis/tree/master/InstallationSetup.md) guide.